- Persuasion Appeals and Effects

 - Ph.D.: University of South Carolina

-In addition to regularly presenting research papers at major conferences, Dardis’ work has appeared in publications such as Journal of Interactive Advertising, Mass Communication and Society, Journal of Consumer Behavior, Media Psychology, Journal of Political Marketing, Journal of Promotion Management, Corporate Communications: An International Journal, and Public Relations Journal.
+In addition to regularly presenting research papers at major conferences, Dardis’ work has appeared in publications such as Journal of Interactive Advertising, Mass Communication and Society, Journal of Consumer Behavior, Media Psychology, Journal of Consumer Marketing, Journal of Promotion Management, Corporate Communications: An International Journal, and Public Relations Journal.
 He also currently is Associate Editor of Journal of Promotion Management and sits on the Editorial Boards of Journal of Interactive Advertising and Mass Communication and Society.

 Prior to receiving his Ph.D. from the University of South Carolina, Dardis earned both his Bachelor's and Master's degrees at the University of Florida.
 During most of the 12-year period between his Bachelor's degree and Ph.D., he worked in advertising and marketing communications for several large corporations, including an Anheuser-Busch subsidiary, a golf course/community developer and a professional baseball team.

 In the News

 Dardis, F. E., Schmierbach, M., Sherrick, B., & Luckman, B. (2019).
 How game difficulty and ad framing influence memory of in-game advertisements.
 Journal of Consumer Marketing, 36(1), 1-11.
 [Lead Article.]

 Dardis, F. E., Schmierbach, M., Sherrick, B., Waddell, F., Aviles, J., Kumble, S., & Bailey, E. (2016).
 Adver-where?
 Comparing the effectiveness of banner ads and video ads in online video games.
 Journal of Interactive Advertising, 16(2), 87-100.
 [Lead Article.]